 Or you might want to keep the original in the camera roll so that you can edit it again in a different way.
 This is something that I do a lot – I edit the same photo in several different ways, and then compare them to see which looks best.

 If you want to keep the original image in the camera roll, you’ll need to edit the photo directly within the third-party editing app, e.g. Camera+, as opposed to editing it from within the native Photos app.

 Thirdly, as already discussed, when you edit a photo in the native Photos app, the editing is non-destructive and those edits can be reverted at any time from within the camera roll.

-The problem with this is that if you transfer the photo from your iPhone to a computer, the image is copied to the computer in its original format.
+The problem with this is that if you transfer the photo from your iPhone to a computer (Mac or Windows PC), the image is copied to the computer in its original format.
 Therefore, you won’t have the edited version on your computer.

 So if you want your edited photos to be copied to your computer, you’ll need to edit them within the third-party app itself, as opposed to editing via the native Photos app.